ekiernan/Optimus_edits/ReadMe.md

 ### 6. Summary Metric Calculation

 The Metrics task calls the [SequenceDataWithMoleculeTagMetrics.wdl](https://github.com/HumanCellAtlas/skylab/blob/master/library/tasks/SequenceDataWithMoleculeTagMetrics.wdl) to calculate summary metrics which are used assess the quality of the data output each time this pipeline is run.
-This task uses sctools v.0.3.3] These metrics are included in ZARR and Loom output files.
+This task uses sctools v.0.3.3](https://github.com/HumanCellAtlas/sctools).
+These metrics are included in the ZARR and [Loom](link to Loom schema) output files.

 ### 7. Identification of Empty Droplets

-In addition, the pipeline runs the EmptyDrops function from the [dropletUtils](http://bioconductor.org/packages/release/bioc/html/DropletUtils.html) R package to identify cell barcodes that correspond to empty droplets.
-Empty droplets are those that did not encapsulate a cell but instead acquired cell-free RNA from the solution in which the cells resided -- such as secreted RNA or RNA released when some cells lysed in solution ([Lun, et al., 2018](https://www.ncbi.nlm.nih.gov/pubmed/?term=30902100)).
+Empty droplets are lipid droplets that did not encapsulate a cell during 10X sequencing, but instead acquired cell-free RNA (secreted RNA or RNA released during cell lysis ([Lun, et al., 2018](https://www.ncbi.nlm.nih.gov/pubmed/?term=30902100)) from the solution in which the cells resided.
 This ambient RNA can serve as a substrate for reverse transcription, leading to a small number of background reads.
-Cell barcodes that are not believed to represent cells are identified in the metrics and raw information from dropletUtils is provided to the user.
+The Optimus pipeline calls the RunEmptyDrops task which uses the [dropletUtils v.0.1.1](http://bioconductor.org/packages/release/bioc/html/DropletUtils.html) R package to flag cell barcodes that represent empty droplets rather than cells.
+These metrics are stored in the output Zarr and [Loom](link to Loom schema) files.

 ### 8. Expression Matrix Construction

-The pipeline outputs a count matrix that contains, for each cell barcode and for each gene, the number of molecules that were observed.
+The pipeline outputs an expression matrix that contains, for each cell barcode and for each gene, the number of molecules that were observed.
 The script that generates this matrix evaluates every read.
 It discards any read that maps to more than one gene, and counts any remaining reads provided the triplet of cell barcode, molecule barcode, and gene name is unique, indicating the read originates from a single transcript present at the time of lysis of the cell.

 ### 9. Outputs
-The outputs from the Optimus pipeline can be identified from the outputs of the individual tasks.
-A sample json file for outputs is listed [here](https://github.com/HumanCellAtlas/skylab/blob/master/pipelines/optimus/example_test_outputs.json).

 Output files of the pipeline include:

-1. Cell x gene unnormalized count matrix
+1. Cell x Gene unnormalized expression matrix
 2. Unfiltered, sorted BAM file (BamTags are used to tag reads that could be filtered downstream)
 3. Cell metadata, including cell metrics
 4. Gene metadata, including gene metrics